Skip to main content

 Who may qualify: Rules depend on the program.
 Some help is for caregivers of older adults.
 Some programs also help people with dementia, physical limits, or disability-related care needs.
 JACC is for some seniors at risk of nursing home placement who can still live at home with support.

 Reality check: Respite is not a full-time care plan.
 It is usually short-term or periodic help.
-You may still need Medicaid, paid care, adult day services, family support, or a safer housing plan.
+You may still need Medicaid, paid care, adult day services, family help, or a safer housing plan.

 Transportation, housing, and local referrals

 Where to apply: Ask your county ADRC about local rides.
-Check NJ TRANSIT fare rules for state transit discounts.
-For affordable rentals, the state housing site lets you search rentals, accessible housing, and temporary housing.
+For affordable rentals, the state housing site lets users search rentals, accessible housing, and temporary housing.
+Our income-based housing guide can help with rental search steps.

 Reality check: A senior ride program may not cover every trip.
 Medical rides may get priority over shopping or social trips.
-Affordable housing sites list openings, but most subsidized housing still has waitlists.
-Our New Jersey housing help guide covers rent, utility, and emergency housing paths.
+Affordable housing sites list openings, but many subsidized housing programs still have waitlists.

 Long-term care help through the ADRC

 Long-term care is one of the most important reasons to call the county ADRC.
 New Jersey uses Managed Long Term Services and Supports, or MLTSS, through NJ FamilyCare.
-The state MLTSS page says MLTSS can include care management, home and vehicle changes, home-delivered meals, respite, personal emergency response systems, assisted living, community residential services, and nursing home care.
+MLTSS can include care management, home and vehicle changes, home-delivered meals, respite, personal emergency response systems, assisted living, community residential services, and nursing home care.

 What it helps with: MLTSS can help pay for approved long-term services at home, in assisted living, in community residential services, or in a nursing home.
 It is not a cash grant.
 It is a Medicaid long-term care program.